Salma Lakhani: Personal life and early career

+Honours and awards

 Viceregal post

 Lakhani was appointed Lieutenant Governor by Governor General Julie Payette on the advice of Prime Minister Justin Trudeau.

 Upon becoming lieutenant governor, she also was inducted to the Alberta Order of Excellence and was made its chancellor.
 Lakhani is vice-prior of the St. John Council for Alberta and a dame of the Order of Saint John.

 In September 2022, during the leadership election of the governing United Conservative Party, Lakhani told the media she would have to seek legal advice before giving royal assent to a controversial Alberta Sovereignty Act proposed by UCP leadership candidate Danielle Smith.
 Though Lakhani acknowledged that her role is viewed as mostly ceremonial, she emphasized her belief in "do[ing] the right thing for our people and for our Constitution".